 And not just because of how it helped me.
-But because it’s been instrumental as a tool to help my coaching clients achieve better results.
+But because it's been instrumental as a tool that has helped coaching clients achieve better results for themselves.

 Tapping is like the thing that makes all other approaches better!
-I add tapping into almost all of my coaching sessions (depending on the individual’s needs).
 Tapping can be used on any topic, for any issue, in any situation, with anyone.
 It can complement whatever other approaches you might be using.
 Simply add tapping to your self-help toolkit.